seanpharris/CryptoAnalysisPipe/README.md

 # CryptoAnalysisPipe

 ## About
-Using CSV files as data repositories, this is the pipeline working with a RapidAPI by Alpha Vantage to call and store daily records for cryptocurrencies that I have an interest in.
+Using CSV files as data repositories, this is the pipeline working with a RapidAPI by Alpha Vantage to call and store daily records for cryptocurrencies.

 ## Table of Contents
 1. [Data features](#data-features)